samvangysegem/onewheel/README.md

 - [ ] Countless hours of debugging untill this thing will work

 ### :computer: Simulation results
 Simulation of the LQR control responsible for balance in the forward direction: with initial conditions different from balance, its target state is at x = 1 in a balanced state.
+The LQR controller calculates the optimal input for an infinite optimisation horizon as this doesn't require trajectory tracking and corresponding optimisation.

 ![Forward LQR Control](https://github.com/samvangysegem/onewheel/blob/main/Matlab/ForwardControl_Animation.gif)